sujith-eag/personal-site/content/docs/os/os_mca/os_u1_qa.md

 **Answer :**

-Traditional computing setups refer to systems where computing resources such as servers and workstations are located locally within an organization.

-- PC: A single-user system focused on ease of use and performance, but with less emphasis on resource utilization.
-- Mainframe: A multi-user system designed for resource maximization and efficient information sharing.
-- Workstations: Connected to servers via networks, offering a balance of performance and resource utilization.
-- Network Computers / Thin Clients: Focus on easy maintenance and security, with less local processing power.

 **Types of Computer Systems**

+**Client-server computing** : is based on centralized model where one or more servers provide services, data, or resources to multiple client machines.
+Clients depend on the server to function properly.

-**Client-server computing** : involves splitting roles between servers and clients.
-Servers offer resources or services like web pages, file storage, or authentication, while clients request and use those services.
+It involves splitting roles between servers and clients.
+Servers handle requests from clients and offers resources or services like web pages, file storage, or authentication, while clients request and use those services.
+Clients depend on the server to function properly.

 This model is widely used in modern networks, including websites and enterprise systems.

+___

-**Peer-to-peer computing** : involves computers in a network acting both as clients and servers.
-Each system can request and provide services, creating a collaborative environment.
+**Peer-to-peer computing** : is a decentralized model, it involves computers in a network acting both as clients and servers.
+Each system(node, peer) in the network can request and provide services, creating a collaborative environment.
+There is no central server; instead, all peers share resources directly among themselves.

 It is scalable and fault-tolerant because there is no single point of failure.
-This model is often used for decentralized applications.
+This model is often used for decentralized applications, file-sharing networks and blockchain applications.

-Client-server computing is based on a centralized model where one or more servers provide services, data, or resources to multiple client machines.
-The server handles requests from clients and sends the required response.
-Clients depend on the server to function properly.

-Peer-to-peer computing, on the other hand, is decentralized.
-Each node, or peer, in the network can act both as a client and a server.
-There is no central server; instead, all peers share resources directly among themselves.
-This model is commonly used in file-sharing networks and blockchain applications.

 ____

+**Cloud computing** : provides computing resources like storage, processing power, and software over the internet.
+Instead of owning physical hardware, users rent what they need from a cloud provider.
+This model is flexible, scalable, and cost-effective.

+Cloud Service Models:
+- IaaS (Infrastructure as a Service): Provides virtualized computing resources like virtual machines, storage, and networks (e.g., Amazon EC2, Azure Virtual Machines).
+- PaaS (Platform as a Service): Provides a platform for developers to build and deploy applications without managing the underlying infrastructure (e.g., Google App Engine, Azure App Services, Heroku).
+- SaaS (Software as a Service): Delivers software applications over the internet on a subscription basis (e.g., Google Workspace, Salesforce).
+- DBaaS (Database as a Service): Offers database hosting and management without requiring users to manage the infrastructure (e.g., Amazon RDS, Google Cloud SQL).

+___

 **Embedded systems** : are dedicated systems designed to perform a specific task within a larger device.
 They are often resource-constrained, have limited functionality, and are designed for real-time operation.
 Examples include systems in washing machines, microwave ovens, and medical devices.